Searching ...

 St Clair-Superior is another multicultural part of Cleveland.
 Here, you have a junction of manufacturing, unique dining options, and art and design.
 This neighborhood includes the AsiaTown district, which has cultures from around the globe.

-Tremont is a residential-heavy part of Cleveland and close to downtown.
-There are a lot of restored homes here.
-Residents are surrounded by coffee shops, restaurants, boutiques, the oldest beer garden in Cleveland, and historic architecture.
+Tremont is a residential-heavy part of Cleveland and is close to downtown.
+Beautifully restored Victorian homes add to the charm.
+Coffee shops, restaurants, boutiques, the oldest beer garden in Cleveland, and historic architecture surround residents.

 North Coast Harbor is where the city meets the lake.
-There are a lot of major attractions here, such as First Energy Stadium and the Rock ‘n’ Roll Hall of Fame.
-Residents have stunning views of these attractions and Lake Erie from the tall condos.
+There are many major attractions here, such as First Energy Stadium and the Rock ‘n’ Roll Hall of Fame.
+Residents have stunning views of these attractions and Lake Erie from their tall condos and high-rise apartments.

 The Flats is another lakefront location that has undergone a multi-million dollar revitalization along its banks.
-It now has lots of bars, restaurants, shops, and green spaces.
-Here you can watch the shipping freighters navigate the Cuyahoga River’s sharp turn.
+It now has many bars, restaurants, shops, and park spaces.
+Sip a cold one at a craft brewery as you watch the shipping freighters navigate the Cuyahoga River’s sharp turn.

 Are there any waterfront properties found in Cleveland, OH?

 Lake Erie isn’t exactly well known for its beaches, so if you’re expecting real estate with beachfront, it’s not as likely in Cleveland.
-Much of the lakefront is developed for the shipping industry, commercial enterprises, or preserved in a public park.
+Much of the lakefront is developed for the shipping industry and commercial enterprises or preserved in a public park.
 Along the lake, you’ll find condos that will provide you with lakefront views.

-If you prefer single-family housing, your options increase as you move further away from downtown or as you move inland along the rivers.
-Some neighborhoods you can look at our the Village of Bratenahl, Euclid, Bay Village, Lakewood, and Mentor on the Lake.
+If you prefer single-family homes, your options for Lake Erie homes increase as you move further away from downtown or inland along the rivers.
+Some neighborhoods you can look at are the Village of Bratenahl, Euclid, Bay Village, Lakewood, and Mentor on the Lake.
 Look in Rocky River (the community), Cuyahoga Heights, Brooklyn Heights, St. Clair-Superior, and Fairview Park for riverfront living.
+Note the average sale prices for lakefront homes trend above the Cleveland average.

 How is golf in Cleveland, OH?

 Golf in Cleveland is excellent!
-Residents have a total of 67 courses in the greater metro area.
-Shawnee Hills golf course, Shaker Heights Country Club, and Big Met Golf Course are several great golf courses.
+Residents have 67 courses in the greater metro area.
+Shawnee Hills Golf Course, Shaker Heights Country Club, and Big Met Golf Course are several great courses.

-Cleveland Metroparks offers great public golfing with its eight courses that are conveniently located throughout Cuyahoga County.
-The golf courses range from a popular par-three to championship layouts, which are difficult even for the best golfers.
+Cleveland Metroparks offers great public golfing with its eight courses conveniently located throughout Cuyahoga County.
+The courses range from popular par-threes to championship layouts, which are difficult even for the best golfers.

 Are there golf course communities in Cleveland, OH?

 Yes!
-Several golf course communities are available in Cleveland with the access and amenities you’d expect.
+Several golf course communities in Cleveland have the access and amenities you’d expect.
 Some of our favorites include Stonebridge Country Club and The Signature at Solon.
 Other choices include Quail Hollow and Red Tail.
 These communities offer world-class golfing amenities and beautiful homes.

 In the suburbs around Cleveland await more golf course community choices.
-You can look at the Barrington Estates and Golf Club, Shaker Heights Country Club, Briarwood Golf Course, and Highland Heights.
+Look at the Barrington Estates and Golf Club, Shaker Heights Country Club, Briarwood Golf Course, and Highland Heights.

 Are there any gated communities in Cleveland, OH?